Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/packaging_debian_notes.md

     - Adding a version number to the project.
 This is not needed yet, but I am afraid of forgetting it later.
     - We mark the include files needed to use the `libsse` library, i.e., `sse/sse.hpp` publicly visible.
     - We define the target's include directory, i.e., where do we have to look for the dependency depending on the type of build (internally, top-level cmake project, external dependency)
     - We want to make sure that we have an `install` target for make that, at the same time, considers typical installation directories.
 That means `make install` should binaries in a `<prefix>/bin`, libraries in `<prefix>/lib` or `<prefix>/lib/helloworld`, include files in `<prefix>/include` etc. We include the predefined CMake macro `GNUInstallDirs` to get predefined variables such as installation directories.
+The directories names and their purpose are defined in the [GNU coding standard](https://www.gnu.org/prep/standards/html_node/Directory-Variables.html).

 Changes: